abodamin/vibe-coding-slidev/slides.md

 ## Ollama

 <br>
-Ollama is a tool to run LLM models locally on device
+Ollama is a tool to run LLM models locally

 - Download Ollama
 <br>